 Full Protective Order

-That means, for example, if two people are married and they get in a domestic violence situation and the husband, for example, gets arrested, has to post the $50,000 bail to get out of custody.
+That means, for example, if two people are married and they get in a domestic violence situation and the husband, for instance, gets arrested, he has to post the $50,000 bail to get out of custody.

-So, that's one of the big changes that I've seen take place.
-Before this change took place, they would issue a protective order in every case, but if the wife in our scenario came into court and said hey look, I don't want a full stay order.
+So, that's one of the significant changes that I've seen take place.
+Before this change took place, they would issue a protective order in every case, but if the wife in our scenario came into court and said, " Hey, look, I don't want a complete stay order.

-Then the courts would usually grant what's called a Level One protective order and then that person would be ordered just not to annoy, molest, harass, stalk, strike the alleged victim, but then they could still come within 100 yards, so the guy could go back home after the first court appearance.
+Then the courts would usually grant what's called a Level One protective order, and then that person would be ordered not to annoy, molest, harass, stalk, strike the alleged victim, but then they could still come within 100 yards so that the guy could go back home after the first court appearance.

 Negotiation with Prosecutor in San Fernando Court

-So, that's one aspect of a domestic violence case in San Fernando that you need to take into account.
+So, that's one aspect of a domestic violence case in San Fernando that you need to consider.
 The second aspect is that it's a pretty small prosecution agency.
-You obviously have wanted to deal with the prosecutors before so you kind of have an idea of what their tendencies are depending on the type of case you're talking about and the particular defendant that you have.
+You have wanted to deal with the prosecutors before, so you have an idea of their tendencies depending on the type of case you're talking about and the particular defendant you have.

-So, long story short, just because a family member doesn't want somebody prosecuted, that really has no bearing on whether or not the prosecutors are going to prosecute a particular domestic violence/spousal abuse case.
-See CALCRIM 841 - battery against spouse, and CALCRIM 840, corporal injury to spouse.
+So, long story short, just because a family member doesn't want somebody prosecuted, that has no bearing on whether the prosecutors will charge a particular domestic violence/spousal abuse case.
+See CALCRIM 841 - battery against a spouse, and CALCRIM 840 - corporal injury to a spouse.

-What does have a bearing is — especially in the San Fernando courthouse — how good their evidence is.
-If there's no injury and someone's claiming they were punched in the face, that's an automatic inconsistency that can be exploited by a good defense attorney.
+What does have a bearing is how good their evidence is, especially in the San Fernando courthouse.
+If there's no injury and someone's claiming they were punched in the face, that's an automatic inconsistency that a good defense attorney can exploit.

 So we have to see how strong their case is.
-We have to see if they have evidence and that will really dictate what type of success you’re going to have in a San Fernando domestic violence case.
+We have to see if they have evidence that will dictate what type of success you will have in a San Fernando domestic violence case.